About the

 GCCF was founded in 1943 as The Refrigeration Research Foundation (TRRF) and later known as the World Food Logistics Organization (WFLO).
 The Foundation advances the cold chain and strengthens the food system by offering:

-- Training and education to refrigerated warehouse/distribution personnel;
+• Training and education for refrigerated warehouse/distribution personnel;

 GCCF is led by a Board of Governors who strive to ensure the foundation provides cold chain research and training to the industry globally while also supporting the growth of temperature-controlled logistics in developing countries.